react-navigation/react-navigation.github.io/docs/navigation-actions.md

 Note that if you want to dispatch react-navigation actions you should use the action creators provided in this library.

+It's important to highlight that dispatching a `NavigationAction` doesn't throw any error when the action is unhandled (similar to when you dispatch an action that isn't handled by a reducer in redux and nothing happens).
+However, if the app state changes as a result of a dispatch then the return value of the dispatch is `true` and `false` otherwise.

 The following actions are supported:

 * [Navigate](#navigate) - Navigate to another route